lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

     tio /dev/ttyACM0

-Arduino Blink Code Running on BeagleConnect Freedom
+Arduino blink code running on BeagleConnect Freedom
 ***************************************************

-For BeagleConnect Freedom LNK LED will work as ``LED_BUILTIN`` in arduino code.
+For BeagleConnect Freedom LNK LED will work as ``LED_BUILTIN`` in Arduino code.

 First you have to modify ``main.cpp`` located in the directory  ``arduino-workspace/arduino-zephyr-template/src/`` created at the time of setup.